dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

     article_id = Column(Integer, ForeignKey('article.id'))
 ```

-The second type, *Many To One*, refers to the same relationship describe above but from the other perspective.
+The second type, *Many To One*, refers to the same relationship described above but from the other perspective.
 To give a different example, let's say that we want to map the relationship between instances of `Tire` to an instance of a `Car`.
 As many tires belong to one car and this car contains many tires, we would map this relation as follows:

 ```python
 class Tire(Base):